revloc02/dndMarkdown/colver-5e-homebrew.md

 ### Player Request

-Inspiration can be obtained by the characters by doing any of the following:
+Inspiration can be **requested by the player** at any time by having their character do any of the following:
 * Invoking any of their **Personal Characteristics** or **Aspects**, by acting in accordance with one of them in a way that creates tension, drama, or authenticity
 * Acting **heroically** or taking a significant **risk**
 * Being **creative** or clever or **ingenious**

-A player announces their intent to get Inspiration by doing one of these actions, i.e. they lobby for Inspiration.
-This is negotiated with the DM.
-The player should narrate how their character is performing the deed, and should attempt to make their case more compelling with thrilling drama that is ultimately entertaining.
+A player announces their intent to receive Inspiration when doing one of these actions, in other words they **lobby for Inspiration**.
+This is **negotiated** with the DM.
+The player should narrate how their character is performing the deed, and should attempt to make their case more compelling with thrilling drama that is **ultimately entertaining**.
 If the act is intense enough, the DM can even occasionally grant 2 Inspiration for the activity.

 ### Momentum

-* **Momentum:**
-As motivation to have the party experience more encounters in a game day, the DM can reward the group, after an encounter, a number of Inspiration points equal to that encounter number for this day.
+**Momentum:** As motivation to have the party experience more encounters in a game day, the DM can reward the group, after an encounter, a number of Inspiration points equal to that encounter number for this day.
 E.g. the party receive 1 Inspiration to their pool after the first encounter of the day, 2 Inspiration after the second, 3 after the third, and so forth.

 ### DM Decision